-In parallel with the planned clinical study, we plan to conduct additional non-clinical studies to clarify the process by which tafenoquine interacts with COVID-19.
+In parallel with the planned clinical study, we plan to conduct additional non-clinical studies to clarify the process by which tafenoquine alters the course of COVID-19 illness.
 Specifically, such studies will attempt to determine whether tafenoquine acts as an immunomodulator (by decreasing the production of immune system molecules that cause inflammation) and/or exhibits and antiviral effect via inhibition of the host protease TMPRSS2.
+Antivirals are generally utilized earlier, and immunomodulators later, in treating patients infected with COVID-19.
+However, the clinical hypothesis of our planned study will be that Arakoda accelerates clinical recovery by three days in individuals who have experienced symptoms for fewer than seven days, thereby confirming observations from our earlier clinical study (see Figure B).
+Since the potential clinical benefit is already known, the primary purpose of clarifying the manner in which Arakoda works is to (i) address anticipated regulatory questions and (ii) ascertain whether other indications, such as relief of COVID-19 symptoms during vaccination, treatment of long COVID-19 patients, or use during hospitalization, might be plausible.
 Also, we will attempt to investigate potential synergistic effect of tafenoquine in cell culture in combination with other antivirals used to treat COVID-19 disease (e.g., remdesivir, molunpiravir and paxlovid).